gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 maven repository model when resolving.

 ### User visible changes
-An attempt to resolve a dependency of type 'source' would map to the ${name}-sources.${ext} in the maven repository.
+An attempt to resolve a dependency of type 'source' with no classifier would map to the ${name}-sources.${ext} in the maven repository.
 If a classifier other than 'sources' was on the artifact, then we would try to locate the artifact at ${name}-${classifier}-sources.${ext}.

-For backward compatibility, we should continue to honour the current model of locating an artifact of type 'source' with classifier!='sources' via the
+For backward compatibility, we will continue to honour the current model of locating an artifact of type 'source' with classifier!='sources' via the
 ${name}-${classifier}.${ext} pattern, but we should emit a deprecation warning for this behaviour.
-This will mean that we will be checking 2 locations for such an
-artifact: ${name}-${classifier}.${ext} and ${name}-${classifier}-sources.${ext}.
-An example where the former is required would be classifier='src', for the latter classifier='jdk15' (where jdk15 has a different source jar).

-When parsing a maven dependency with type='source' and classifier='sources', we will map this into our artifact model with type='source' and classifier='sources'.
-This will provide a backward-compatible model.
+\
 When we reach 2.0, we could:
 i) remove the support for 'source' artifacts with a pattern other than ${name}-${classifier}-sources.${ext}
 ii) stop adding the 'sources' classifier to the Gradle model of artifacts with type='source'.

-Additionally:
-* The above changes apply to javadoc artifacts, with type='javadoc' and classifier='javadoc'.
-* The above changes apply to test-jar artifacts, with type='test-jar' and classifier='tests'.
-* The above changes apply to ejb-client artifacts, with type='ejb-client' and classifier='client'.
+We can apply similar changes for artifacts of type 'javadoc', 'test-jar' and 'ejb-client' for maven repositories

 ### Integration test coverage

-TBD
+* Coverage for resolving typed dependencies on maven modules referenced in various ways:
+    * Need module published in maven repository with various 'classifier' artifacts:  ['source', 'javadoc', 'client', 'test-jar']
+    * Test resolution of artifacts in these modules via
+        1. Direct dependency in a Gradle project with relevant type specified
+        2. Transitive dependency in a maven module (pom) which is itself a dependency of a Gradle project
+        3. Transitive dependency in an ivy module (ivy.xml) which is itself a dependency of a Gradle project
+* Coverage for maven module published with "${name}-src.jar" pattern: this will require use of classifiers to resolve, and should emit deprecation warning.
+* Sad-day coverage for the case where neither type nor classifier can successfully locate the maven artifact.
+Error message should report 'type'-based location as expected.

 ### Implementation approach

+This will mean that we will be checking 2 locations for such an
+artifact: ${name}-${classifier}.${ext} and ${name}-${classifier}-sources.${ext}.
+An example where the former is required would be classifier='src', for the latter classifier='jdk15' (where jdk15 has a different source jar).

+* For an artifact of type "source", construct 2 possible locations for the artifact:
+    1. The 'classifier' location: ${name}-${classifier}.${ext}
+    2. The 'type' location: ${name}-sources.${ext}
+* If both locations are the same, use the artifact at that location.
+* If not, look for the artifact in the 'classifier' location
+    * If found, emit a deprecation warning and use that location
+    * If not found, use the artifact from the 'type' location
+* In 2.0, we will remove the use of the classifier location for 'source' artifacts, and the deprecation warning

+Similarly:
+* The above changes apply to type="javadoc", classifier="javadoc" and type pattern = "${name}-javadoc.${ext}"
+* The above changes apply to type="test-jar", classifier="tests" and type pattern = "${name}-tests.${ext}"
+* The above changes apply to type="ejb-client", classifier="client" and type pattern = "${name}-client.${ext}"

 It would be good to try to use Maven3 classes to assist with the mapping of [type]->URL and [type,classifier]->URL if possible.

+Until we map these types into the ivy repository model as well:
-The IDEDependenciesExtractor will need to continue using type+classifier (until we normalise this for ivy repositories as well).
+* The IDEDependenciesExtractor will need to continue using type+classifier

-We cannot deprecate the use of classifier='sources' until we map type='source' for ivy repositories as well.
+* We cannot deprecate the use of classifier='sources'

 ## Project dependencies in generated poms use correct artifactIds